L. Sprague de Camp: Biography

-Coinage of "Extraterrestrial" and "E.T."
+Coinage of "extraterrestrial" and "E.T."

 "Extraterrestrial", a coinage from "extra" + "terrestrial", meaning from beyond earth, is attested as an adjective as early as 1868, according to the Oxford English Dictionary.
 Its first use in connection with life beyond earth was likely by H. G. Wells, in his 1898 novel The War of the Worlds.
 L. Sprague de Camp is credited with its first usage as a noun with the meaning of "alien life" and with coining the abbreviation "E.T." in the first part of his two-part article "Design for Life", published in the May 1939 issue of Astounding Science Fiction.

 Hypothesis regarding sea serpent sightings

 De Camp made a suggestion in 1968 that fossil discoveries had influenced modern reports of sea monster sightings.
 The suggestion was made in his article "Dinosaurs in Today's World" in The Magazine of Fantasy & Science Fiction v.
 34, no. 3, March 1968, later reprinted in his nonfiction collection The Fringe of the Unknown, Buffalo, New York: Prometheus, 1983.
-In 2019 de Camp's theory was scientifically tested by C. G. M. Paxton and D. Naish, who concluded trends in the data of reported sightings appear to support his hypothesis.
+In 2019 de Camp's theory was scientifically tested by C. G. M. Paxton and D. Naish, who concluded that trends in the data of reported sightings appear to support his hypothesis.